oqtane/OqtaneSSR/README.md

 ![image](https://github.com/oqtane/OqtaneSSR/assets/4840590/9b24568b-4d64-40d3-98fa-122dfb37c3b6)

 Currently the project only has 1 theme - MainLayout.
 The Theme supports 3 Panes - Default, Footer, and Right.
-There 1 Container - Container.
+There is 1 Container - Container.
 There are 3 Modules - Home (which loads content from an ITextService), Counter (which demonstrates interactivity), and Weather (which demonstrates StreamRendering).
 There are 4 RenderModes - InteractiveServer, InteractiveWebAssembly, InteractiveAuto, and Server.

 # Differences from Default Blazor Web Template